Create a MySQL Database and User in cPanel

 If you need more information about how to create a new MySQL database through cPanel you can check their official documentation.

-Of course you don’t have to do any of this if you use one of our Linux VPS Hosting services, in which case you can simply ask our expert Linux admins to create a new MySQL database for you.
+Of course you don’t have to do any of this if you use one of our SSD VPS Hosting services, in which case you can simply ask our expert Linux admins to create a new MySQL database for you.
 They are available 24×7 and will take care of your request immediately.

 PS.
 If you liked this post please share it with your friends on the social networks using the buttons on the left or simply leave a reply below.
 Thanks.